dudash/openshift-workshops/www-default/workshop-lab-jboss.md

 [Source-to-Image (S2I)](https://github.com/openshift/source-to-image) is another open source project sponsored by Red Hat.
 Its goal:

+{% highlight csh %}
 Source-to-image (S2I) is a tool for building reproducible Docker images.
 S2I produces ready-to-run images by injecting source code into a Docker image and assembling a new Docker image which incorporates the builder image and built source.
 The result is then ready to use with docker run.
 S2I supports incremental builds which re-use previously downloaded dependencies, previously built artifacts, etc.
+{% endhighlight %}

 OpenShift is S2I-enabled and can use S2I as one of its build mechanisms (in addition to building Docker images from Dockerfiles, and "custom" builds).